algosup/2023-2024-project-2-x86-retrogaming-team-6/weeklyreport/weeklyreport45.md

 *Rémy Charles*

-### Dosbox
+### DOSbox

-We've started to download Dos box and understand how it works.
-In addition, we'll try to understand how to make an assembly language program work with Dos box.
+We've started to download DOSbox and understand how it works.
+In addition, we'll try to understand how to make an assembly language program work with DOSbox.
+We're also trying to link NASM with DOSbox to start coding and understanding assembly.

 *Rémy Charles and Junior Sofware Engineer*